t0fum4n/UbuntuMaintenanceScript/README.md

 📌 How to use:
 Save it as maintain.sh.

-Make it executable: bchmod +x update.sh
+Make it executable: chmod +x update.sh
 Run it: ./update.sh